16

 Shop

-Central Park is anchored by two open-air malls: The Shops at Northfield and Eastbridge Town Center.
-(Both also encompass some reliable boutique fitness studios.)
-The latter is more restaurant-centric, but you will find Datura Home and its fantastic selection of houseplants, succulents, and gifts.
+Central Park is anchored by two open-air shopping centers: the Shops at Northfield and Eastbridge Town Center.
+(You’ll find some reliable boutique fitness studios within them, too.)
+The latter is more restaurant-centric, but you will find Datura Home and its fantastic selection of house plants, succulents, and gifts.

-Near the edge of the neighborhood’s southern border lies Stanley Marketplace, a “community-focused marketplace” filled with restaurants, bars, and a fantastic mix of boutiques.
-Among our go-tos: Billy Goat & the Gosling for kids’ clothes; June Ruby for women’s fashions; Zero Market for clean home supplies; and decor at Industrial Luxury Home.
+Near the edge of the neighborhood’s southern border lies Stanley Marketplace, a “community-focused marketplace” filled with F&B options and a smart mix of boutiques.
+Among our go-tos: Billy Goat and the Gosling for kids’ clothes; Friend Assembly for cute planters; June Ruby for women’s fashions; Zero Market for clean home supplies; and decor at Industrial Luxury Home.

 Play Date

-Kids live the good life in Central Park.
+Kids live the good life in Central Park (around 30 percent of the neighborhood’s residents are younger than 18).
 They can expend plenty of energy at the ’hood’s seven outdoor pools, TOCA Soccer and Fitness Center, or Bounce Gymnastics at the Stanley.
-And expand their brains at Wings Over the Rockies Air & Space Museum, Bluff Lake Nature Center, and Tattered Cover’s just-for-kids bookstore (also inside the Stanley).
-Plus, the neighborhood hosts an Outdoor Movie Series between June and August that’s ideal for family outings.
+Expand their brains at nearby Wings Over the Rockies Air and Space Museum, Bluff Lake Nature Center, and Tattered Cover’s just-for-kids bookstore (inside the Stanley).
+Plus, the neighborhood hosts an outdoor movie series between June and August that’s ideal for family outings.

 Spots to Eat